 Update: 18th October:

-On the 16th of October Adobe released Flash Player v126.96.36.199 to address a critical zero day (defined) vulnerability being exploited in the wild.
+On the 16th of October Adobe released Flash Player v220.127.116.11 to address a critical zero day (defined) vulnerability being exploited in the wild (namely being exploited on computing devices used by the general public in their professional and personal lives)).
 The BlackOasis APT group are believed to operate in the Middle East.
 The group is using malicious Microsoft Office documents with embedded ActiveX controls which contain the necessary Flash exploit.
 This exploit later installs the FinSpy malware.

 Please install this update as soon as possible for any device with Flash Player installed.
 Google Chrome has already automatically received the update while earlier today Windows 8.1 and Windows 10 began receiving it.